wkande/notes/docs/APIs/tags.md

 ## Get user's Tags

-Gets a list of unique tags used by all the user's notes.
+Gets a list of unique **Tags** used within a user's notes.
 The JWT token sent in the header is used to idenitfy the user by their email address.

 ---